Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

   --gin_files='dopamine/agents/rainbow/configs/rainbow.gin'
 ```

-Again, we assume that you've copied `atari` into a separate folder.
+Again, ensure to copy `atari` into a separate folder.
 Remember to replace `unity` with the directory you copied your files into.
 If you edited the Atari files directly, this should be `atari`.

 ### Example: GridWorld